anixon604/OptiTest/README.md

 # OptiTest
-A method for adaptive testing in education
+A method leveraging AI and statistical analysis for adaptive testing in education

 ### Overview